nimbus8/repss/README.md

   that the whole concept is inherently evil and mad-making, and one should seriously think about the potential ramification or damage to their proper functioning before they invest any amount time into learning something so...ultimately, very stupid.
   But still he believes that the language could be an incredably beneficial tool (a boon) for writers *[1]*, should they choose to use it;
-  and to elementary school teachers, to perhaps enhance their curriculums and promote greater creativity, pride, and ownership in student writing.
+  and to elementary school teachers, who might leverage it to enhance their curriculums and promote greater creativity, pride, and ownership in student writing.
 It should be noted that the designer has done no practical work to validate such a hypothesis, and quite honestly doesn't /[(care | intend)>>or<] to, ever.
 But a quick perusal of the usage-01.txt file, under the bin/ directory at the root, should be enough to confirm whether or not this project, or the language at the center of it, might be of any utility or